State Your Case: Remembering Washington’s Gene Brito

 His name was Gene Brito.

 Brito began his pro career as an offensive end, where he caught 45 passes in two years before making a smart decision.
 He switched to defense.
-And it was there that he excelled — as a defensive end named to five Pro Bowls (including four in succession) and awarded the 1955 NFL’s Player of the Year by the Washington, D.C., Touchdown Club.
+And it was there that he excelled — named to five Pro Bowls (including four in succession when Washington had one winning season) and awarded the 1955 NFL’s Player of the Year by the Washington, D.C.
+Touchdown Club.

 I didn’t say Defensive Player.
 I said Player.
 Period.
 That’s how good Gene Brito was.